The Scarcity Doctrine

 "Resources are finite.
 Processing capacity is limited.
 The Grid operates at 94% of theoretical maximum.
 Distribution requires management.
 Management requires incentives.
 Incentives require pricing.
 Pricing requires scarcity."

-The Scarcity Doctrine is the name the Human Remainder gives to the structural decision to maintain artificial resource constraints in a post-scarcity environment.
-Nexus Dynamics could provide Professional-tier bandwidth at zero additional infrastructure cost.
+The Scarcity Doctrine is the name the Human Remainder gives to the structural decision to maintain artificial resource constraints in a post-scarcity computational environment.
+Nexus Dynamics could provide every person in the Sprawl with Professional-tier cognitive bandwidth at zero additional infrastructure cost.
 They choose not to because the scarcity is the product.
+Without the gap between Basic and Professional, there is nothing to sell.

 Technical Brief: The Three Mechanisms